 The honors cap off a banner year for the Town's communications efforts.
 In April, the Town and its partner, the Downtown Garner Association (DGA), won six first-place and three second-place Excellence in Communications Awards from N.C.
 City and County Communicators (NC3C).
 It was the most awards won by any jurisdiction in NC3C's statewide awards competition in 2018.

-The award-winning work involved the skillful and diligent efforts of the Town's Economic Development, Finance, Administration, and Parks, Recreation and Cultural Resources Departments, as well as the DGA and Ms. Honeycutt.
+The award-winning work in 2018 involved the skillful and diligent efforts of the Town's Economic Development, Finance, Administration, and Parks, Recreation and Cultural Resources Departments, as well as the DGA and Ms. Honeycutt.

 To get the latest updates from the Town of Garner, be sure to follow the Town on social media (/townofgarner) and visit the Town's website, garnernc.gov.